 Number of individuals recorded in the years prior to descriptions being required The largest count was 61 at Saltford on 17th August, 1969 [SBR].

-The earliest arrival date was 5th April, 1970 Bland (1992) and 10th April, 1988, two at Severn Beach, while the latest departure was 17th November, 1962, two with Collared Doves at Avonmouth.
+Bland (1992) gave an average arrival date of April 26th and earliest arrival dates of 5th April, 1970 and 10th April, 1988, two at Severn Beach.
+He also gave an average departure date of September 14th with a latest departure of 17th November, 1962, two with Collared Doves at Avonmouth.
+The last locally bred juveniles were seen in 1983 although the last local breeding attempt was in 1991, at Pensford.
 Wheeler (1874) says it was a 'summer visitor, not common, Leigh' while Charbonnier (1899) said a 'summer resident, fairly common'.
 The 1926 SBR says 'unevenly distributed.
 Common to west and south-west of Bristol and in lower Chew Valley eg at Pensford where numerous.
 Regular in small numbers to Yeo Valley about Compton Martin and Ubley and the upper Chew Valley below Litton.
 Frequent Bath district, and seen at Worlebury' while the 1938 SBR said 'widely spread and fairly common.
 Regular summer migrant in Abbot's Leigh-Failand-Cadbury Camp district'.
 Davis (1947) says 'summer resident, widely distributed and not uncommon in most parts of the district'.
 Bland and Dadds (2012) say that in the 1972 breeding atlas breeding was proven in half of the 10km squares surveyed, with a maximum of 56 records.
 Collared Dove Streptopelia decaocto A common breeding resident with a largest count of 300 at Avonmouth in January and February 1980.
-The BBS results show no change since 1994 and the chart below shows the annual percentage fluctuations.
+The BBS results show a 6% decrease since 1994 and the chart below shows the annual percentage fluctuations.